weiaicunzai/Pytorch-yolo/README.md

+# Under Construction........

-# pytorch implementation of yolov1(under construction........)
+# pytorch implementation of yolov1

 *here is the [paper](https://arxiv.org/abs/1506.02640v5)*